molily/molily.de/_posts/2017-11-25-robust-javascript.md

 window.alert(frobnicateFoo);
 ```

-The identifier “frobnicateFoo” is not found in the scope chain.
+The identifier “frobnicateFoo” cannot be found in the scope chain.
 So the JavaScript engine throws a ReferenceError: “frobnicateFoo is not defined”.

 So ReferenceErrors happen when the code uses an identifier that cannot be found in the current scope and all parent scopes.
 This is may be due to a typo.
 Linters (see below) can catch these bugs easily.

 Another possible cause is the programmer assuming that the browser supports a certain API.
 The programmer assumes a global identifier is provided and uses it without caution.
-Here are several examples that assume the availability of certain browser APIs:
+These are several examples that assume the availability of certain browser APIs:

 ```js
 var object = JSON.parse(string);